cinchapi/concourse/README.md

 # Concourse

-[ConcourseDB](http://concoursedb.com) is a self-tuning database that automatically adapts to your application.
-Whether you’re just getting started, adding new features, or scaling out, Concourse provides tools likes automatic indexing, version control and distributed ACID transactions as part of a big data platform that manages itself and reduces operational costs.
+[ConcourseDB](http://concoursedb.com) is a self-tuning database that automatically adapts to your application–whether you’re just getting started, adding new features, or scaling out.
+Concourse provides tools like automatic indexing, version control and distributed ACID transactions as part of a big data platform that manages itself and reduces operational costs.

 This is version 0.5.0 of Concourse.